Home | ENG | 繁體 | 简体

 The Group provides both secured and unsecured term loans to its customers under its principal investment and financial services segment.
 Money lending activities diversifies the income stream and business risks of the Group, and generates a stable return with the Group’s available financial resources on hand from time to time.
 The Group mainly financed its money lending business by its internal resources.

 The Group does not set a specific target for the industry, business or level of annual revenue to corporate borrowers.
 The customers of the Group’s lending business were referred to the Group through its corporate or business networks.
-For 1H FY2024, customers of the Group’s lending business include subsidiaries of Hong Kong listed companies for unsecured loans, and private companies for secured loans.
+For FY2024, customers of the Group’s lending business include subsidiaries of Hong Kong listed companies for unsecured loans, and private companies for secured loans.

-Outstanding loan receivables net of loss allowances as at 31 December 2023 amounted to approximately HK$193,885,000 (As at 30 June 2023: HK$346,074,000).
-During the period, the Group has reversal of impairment losses on its loan receivables of approximately HK$24,110,000 (1H FY2023: Impairment loss of HK$8,676,000).
-Details of each of the loans outstanding as at 31 December 2023 are disclosed in note 15 to the consolidated financial statements.
+Outstanding loan receivables net of loss allowances as at 30 June 2024 amounted to approximately HK$88,563,000 (As at 30 June 2023: HK$346,074,000).
+During the year, the Group has written back impairment losses on its loan receivables of approximately HK$24,086,000 (FY2023: Impairment losses of HK$11,715,000).
+Details of each of the loans outstanding as at 30 June 2024 are disclosed in note 20 to the consolidated financial statements.

 Risk Management Policies